2019, Vol. 6 Issue 6, Part A

 How to cite this article:

-Anak Agung Ngurah Badung Sarmuda Dinata and I Gusti Nyoman Gde Bidura.
+Anak Agung Ngurah Badung Sarmuda Dinata, I Gusti Nyoman Gde Bidura.
 Growth characteristics and casava (Samia cynthia ricini) caterpillar's ability to digest leaf Manihot esculenta Crantz.
-International Journal of Fauna and Biological Studies.
-2019; 6(6): 01-04.
+Int J Fauna Biol Stud 2019;6(6):01-04.